moostofa/commerce/README.md

 # Commerce
-A full stack Django web application designed as an e-commerce auction website with functionality such as:
+A Django web application designed as an e-commerce auction website with functionality such as:
 - User authentication
 - Posting auction items
 - Placing bids on items